alejlo2594/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This repository will contain projects from HTML and CSS Course in Tech Academy
+This repository will display sample websites that I made using HTML and CSS Projects include:
+  Space Station Site
+  Movie Theater Site
+  Personalized One Page Website